sinoroc/kb/src/python/packaging.rst

 .. attention::
-    It is strongly recommended to always offer at least the *sdist* on PyPI.
-    It can always be used as a fall back in case the user can not find a *bdist* suitable for its own target system.

-    It might not be straightforward but there is almost always a way to build any *bdist* from the *sdist*.
-Whereas it is most likely impossible to build a *bdist* from another.
+    It is strongly recommended to always offer at least the *sdist* of a Python project (for example on PyPI).
+The reason is that it is always possible to use the *sdist* on any platform.
+On the other hand it is most likely impossible to use a *bdist* targetted for another platform.

+    So if no *bdist* of the project is available for the target platform, the *sdist* can still be used and eventually a target specific *bdist* can be built locally.

 Binary distribution